What is it?

 Approaches to community-engaged classes vary enormously.
 Even within the courses at UMW that incorporate community-engaged learning, there is a beautiful diversity of strategies, including the examples below.

-In some classes, like Kim Gower’s Leadership & Social Justice course in the College of Business, students find their own community engaged experiences.
+In some classes, students find their own community engaged experiences.
 They work to find partners THEY are passionate about, create projects to benefit the partner, and construct creative reflection strategies (vlogs, for example).

 In other classes, students may find community engagement opportunities on their own, but limited to the specific content focus of the course.
-For example, in Miriam Liss and Mindy Erchull’s Psychology of Women and Gender class, the community-engaged experience MUST relate to experiences of women.
-Students complete a set number of hours of work in the community, and reflect on it through the course.
+For example, in the statistics class taught by Dr. Hydorn, the community-engaged experience MUST relate to working with datasets.
+Students complete a set number of hours of work in service to the community (in this case analyzing the datasets), and reflect on it through the course.
 All CE-designated courses are expected to have a set of learning outcomes.

 Some courses have a project-based focus.
 For many Historic Preservation courses, faculty partner with community offices or organizations to identify a project of interest.
 They then work with students to help them build the skills they need to complete the project.
 View this list of courses with the CE designation to learn more.